SOFTWARE-CLINIC/featurebook/README.md

     Given "1000" users are hitting the homepage simultaneously Then each user should get a response within "2" ms
 ```

+> NB Featurebook recognizes the `featurebookDisplayName` comment to overwrite the name of a given
+> feature which is displayed in the navigation tree.

 ### featurebook.json